Disk formatting: High-level formatting

 High-level formatting is the process of setting up an empty file system on a disk partition or a logical volume and for PCs, installing a boot sector.
 This is often a fast operation, and is sometimes referred to as quick formatting.

-Formatting an entire logical drive or partition may optionally scanned for defects, which may take considerable time.
+Formatting an entire logical drive or partition may optionally scan for defects, which may take considerable time.

 In the case of floppy disks, both high- and low-level formatting are customarily performed in one pass by the disk formatting software.
 Eight-inch floppies typically came low-level formatted and were filled with a format filler value of 0xE5.
 Since the 1990s, most 5.25-inch and 3.5-inch floppies have been shipped pre-formatted from the factory as DOS FAT12 floppies.

 In current IBM mainframe operating systems derived from OS/360 and DOS/360, such as z/OS and z/VSE, formatting of drives is done by the INIT command of the ICKDSF utility.
 These OSs support only a single partition per device, called a volume.
-The ICKDSF functions include writing a Record 0 on every track, writing IPL text, creating a volume label, creating a Volume Table of Contents (VTOC) and, optionally, creating a VTOC index (VTOCIX); high level formatting may also e done as part of allocating a file, by a utility specific to a file system or, in some older access methods, on the fly as new data are written.
+The ICKDSF functions include writing a Record 0 on every track, writing IPL text, creating a volume label, creating a Volume Table of Contents (VTOC) and, optionally, creating a VTOC index (VTOCIX); high level formatting may also be done as part of allocating a file, by a utility specific to a file system or, in some older access methods, on the fly as new data are written.
 In z/OS Unix System Services, there are three distinct levels of high-level formatting: